-Just as a reminder, SRP/CS stands for “safety-related parts of control systems”.
+As a reminder, SRP/CS stands for “safety-related parts of control systems.”

 Failure Rate Data Sources

-To do any calculations, we need data, and this is true for failure rates as well.
-ISO 13849 – 1 provides some tables in the annexes that list some common types of components and their associated failure rates, and there are more failure rate tables in ISO 13849 – 2.
+To do any calculations, we need data, which is true for failure rates.
+ISO 13849-1 provides some tables in the annexes that list some common types of components and their associated failure rates, and there are more failure rate tables in ISO 13849-2.
 A word of caution here: Do not mix sources of failure rate data, as the conditions under which that data is true won’t match the data in ISO 13849.
 There are a few good sources of failure rate data out there, for example, MIL-HDBK-217, Reliability Prediction of Electronic Equipment , as well as the database maintained by Exida.
 In any case, use a single source for your failure rate data.

 Failure Rate Variables

-IEC 61508 defines a number of variables related to failure rates.
-The lowercase Greek letter lambda, , is used to denote failures.
+IEC 61508 defines several variables related to failure rates.
+The lowercase Greek letter lambda, λ, is used to denote failures.

 The common variable designations used are:

-Of these variables, we only need to concern ourselves with , and .
+Of these variables, we only need to concern ourselves with λd, λds and λdu.
 To understand how these variables are used, we can express their relationship as

 Following on that idea, the Diagnostic Coverage can be expressed as a percentage like this:

-If you want to actually calculate DC%, you have some work ahead of you.
-Rather than going into the details here, I am going to refer you hardcore types to IEC 61508 – 2, Functional safety of electrical/electronic/programmable electronic safety-related systems – Part 2: Requirements for electrical/electronic/programmable electronic safety-related systems.
-This standard goes into some depth on how to determine failure rates and how to calculate the “Safe Failure Fraction,” a number which is related to DC but is not the same.
+If you want to calculate DC%, you have some work ahead.
+Rather than going into the details here, I will refer you hardcore types to IEC 61508-2, Functional safety of electrical/electronic/programmable electronic safety-related systems – Part 2: Requirements for electrical/electronic/programmable electronic safety-related systems.
+This standard goes into some depth on determining failure rates and calculating the “Safe Failure Fraction,” a number related to DC but not the same.

-If you are using IFA SISTEMA to do the calculations for you, you will find that the software limits you to selecting a single DC measure from Table E.1, and this principle applies if you are doing the calculations by hand too.
+Suppose you are using IFA SISTEMA to do the calculations for you.
+In that case, you will find that the software limits you to selecting a single DC measure from Table E.1, and this principle applies if you are doing the calculations by hand.
 Only one item from Table E.1 can be selected for a given safety function.

-If the DC value was high enough for the PLr, then you are done with this part of the work.
-If not, you will need to go back to your design and add additional diagnostic features so that you can either select a higher coverage from [1, Table E.1] or calculate a higher value using .
+If the DC value was high enough for the PLr, you are done with this part of the work.
+If not, you will need to go back to your design and add additional diagnostic features, allowing you to select a higher coverage from [1, Table E.1] or calculate a higher value using .

 Multiple safety functions